rojam-bocaj/hello-world/README.md

-# hello-world
+# Welcome to Blikett!
-The repository is for practicing the GitHub Flow
+To start playing Blikett, go to the 'index.html' page.